 If your university is unable to provide you with an official transcript due to the Covid-19 outbreak, we can accept an unofficial transcript or statement of results that has been signed, dated and stamped by a relevant member of staff.
 If you are experiencing difficulties in obtaining this, please do get in touch with us.

 In this instance, we reserve the right to request an academic reference – on headed paper and signed by a relevant member of staff – to verify that you are fully enrolled at your home university and approved to study abroad and to confirm that the information on your unofficial transcript is accurate.

-We will consider accepting Pass/Fail instead of grades for semester GPA and/or courses if we have a confirmation from your home institution that these grades have been awarded as a Covid-19 mitigation measure.
+We will consider accepting Pass/Fail instead of grades for semester GPA and/or courses taken in Spring 2020, Fall 2020 and Spring 2021.
+If you had to take a course on a Pass/Fail basis in later semesters due to Covid, then we may also be able to accept them as long as you can obtain a written confirmation from your home institution that these grades have been awarded as a Covid-19 mitigation measure.
 This will be accepted towards admissions entry requirements as well as individual course pre-requisites.
 Supporting documentation regarding an applicant’s individual course grades or overall GPA may also be required, which will be determined on a case-by-case basis.